jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

         xsetwacom set "$DEVICE" touch on
     fi

-Place the script in a file called .toggle-touch.sh (or whatever you want) and place it in your home directory.
-Remember it will be a hidden file because of the . in front.
-Also please remember you have to chmod it to make it executable, or right click on it and make it executable through Properties.
+Place the script in a file called *bin/toggle-touch.sh* in your home directory.
+Make the script executable with *chmod +x
+$HOME/bin/toggle-touch.sh*.
 Then you have to make a key binding for it in order to assign it to a tablet button.
 One way to do that is to install the CompizConfig Settings Manager (if you haven't already).

 -   click on the General option
 -   click on Commands